 During a given usage session, an air compressor will function in an on/off cycle.
 The amount of time that the compressor is active versus idle is referred to as the duty cycle.
 So what is the duty cycle for air compressors?
 If a compressor has a 50/50 duty cycle, that means the compressor will be active 50 percent of the time that it is powered on.
 Likewise, if a compressor has a 70/30 duty cycle, it will be active for 70 percent of the time that the machine is powered on for an application.

 Off-time in a duty cycle does not mean that the machine turns off completely when it is not active.
 It just means that the compressor does not pressurize air during those moments.
+Rather, it experiences a momentary drop in pressure so it can recharge and continue working at its best.
 The on/off cycle can work at a second-by-second pace.
 Most applications require momentary air, so it is generally accepted for an air compressor to function in an on/off manner.
 There are exceptions, however, such as applications like spray painting that require a steady flow of air nonstop for several minutes at a time.

-The measure of size in an air compressor’s tank is indicated in gallons.
+The internal capacity of an air compressor’s tank is indicated in gallons.
 The larger this number, the more air a tank can pressurize at a given time.
-An air compressor with a large tank is better for applications that require a continuous airflow.
+An air compressor with a large tank volume is better for applications that require continuous airflow.
 For example, when vehicle parts undergo processes like buffering and painting, the air needs to flow continuously, without pause, for minutes at a time.

 The numbers listed in the specs of an air compressor are important to understand because they serve as indicators of how a compressor will perform for a given set of tools or applications.
 When you know and understand the CFM, SCFM, PSI, duty cycle and tank size of an air compressor, it will be easier to determine whether a prospective machine will have sufficient capacity to power the functions at your facility.